-Objective: By observing echinoderm behavior and compare and contrasting echinoderm anatomy, student evaluate how the water-vascular system and tube feet are adaptations that enable them to be successful.
+Objective: By observing echinoderm behavior and comparing and contrasting echinoderm anatomy, students will evaluate how the water-vascular system and tube feet are adaptations that enable them to be successful.

 In today's lesson, students will observe living echinoderms.
 They will also dissect a sea star to better understand its internal anatomy.
 Echinoderm embryonic development will be explained as a model that adds in a better understanding of human development.
 Students will consider the ethical considerations of using echinoderm embryos, in lieu of using human embryos.
 Here is an overview of what they will learn today.

 Show students the following video (Starfish locomotion)

 Ask students to consider the following questions:

 - Describe the structure of a sea star's tube feet

 - Where are they located on the sea star?

 - What do they do for the sea star?